Contract of sale

 • a rate certificate from the relevant water authority;

-• a SRO certificate showing the taxable value, arrears of land tax, and tax payable on the land;
+• a SRO certificate showing the taxable value, arrears of land tax, and land tax payable;

 • a land information certificate from the local council showing rates, road charges and other municipal records;